 All EU Neighbourhood Info Centre products are available in four languages: English, French, Arabic and Russian.
 Some of the material is also produced in local languages such as Hebrew, Armenian, Azerbaijani, Georgian, Moldovan and Ukrainian.

 Can I use photos from the website?

 Photos with captions are published in the website galleries.
 You can download them in high resolution from the website.
 Please just make sure that you publish photos together with the copyright information (as identified in the caption).

 Do you have a video channel?

 Yes, we do.
-ENPI tube is available at your disposal.
-And we are very happy if you share the videos with others too.
+Our video channel is available and at your disposal.
+We are happy you to share the videos with others.

 We have produced a number of videos, such as: